Rocky Moran Jr.

 William James "Rocky" Moran Jr. (born January 11, 1980) is an American racing driver from Irvine, California.
-He is the son of retired racer Rocky Moran.
+He is the son of the late Rocky Moran, also a racer.

 Racing career

 Early career

 Moran participated in karting from 1990 to 1994.
 In 1994, he transitioned to cars through the Skip Barber Racing School.
-He made his professional racing debut in 1996 in the Barber Dodge Pro Series, finishing 10th.
+He made his professional racing debut in 1996 in the Barber Dodge Pro Series, finishing tenth.
 He improved to sixth in 1997 but fell back to eleventh in 1998.
 He made his Toyota Atlantic debut in 1998.
 Moran split his time between Barber Dodge and Toyota Atlantic in 1999.
 In 2000, he joined Toyota Atlantic full-time and finished fifth in points for P-1 Racing.
 In 2001 he began the season with Condor Motorsports but switched to Cobb Racing mid-way through the season.
 He captured his first series victory in the season finale at Laguna Seca and finished eighth in points.
-In 2002 he returned to the series driving for Sigma Autosport.
+In 2002, he returned to the series driving for Sigma Autosport.
 He finished fifth in points with a win at Circuit Gilles Villeneuve and two other podium finishes.
 Moran spent 2003 away from professional motorsports, but returned to Atlantics in 2004, making five starts with Polestar Motor Racing.
 He made three Busch North Series race starts in 2005 as well as two Atlantics starts and drove in the Infiniti Pro Series' Freedom 100 but suffered a gearbox failure after only four laps.